ra1028/Alembic/README.md

 ```

 ### Custom objects parsing
-If implement `Distillable` protocol to existing classes like `NSURL`, it be able to parse from JSON.
+If implement `Distillable` protocol to existing classes like `URL`, it be able to parse from JSON.

 __Example__
 ```Swift